frostihier/Fractal-Aggregates-with-Tunable-Dimension/README.md

 ## DESCRIPTION

-The code presented here is based on the appraches of Tomchuk et al. https://www.sciencedirect.com/science/article/abs/pii/S0927775720309249?via%3Dihub
+The code presented here is based on the work of Tomchuk et al. https://www.sciencedirect.com/science/article/abs/pii/S0927775720309249?via%3Dihub

 The program is designed to create a fractal aggregate cluster consisting of 2^o particles.
 The fractal dimension of the cluster, which is related to the compactness, can be tuned with the simulation parameters D and k.
 The procedure for creating the clusters is hierarchical: clusters of the same size are combined to form larger clusters, where the algorithm does not require any kinetic calculations at all.